 How do you store leftover lobster ravioli sauce?

-Store the sauce in an airtight container in the refrigerator for up to 3 days or freeze it for up to 3 months.
-Reheat gently on the stovetop before serving again.
+Keep it in a sealed container in the fridge for up to 3 days, or freeze it up to 3 months.
+Reheat slowly on the stove.

 Conclusion